Voters in US states decide on sanctuary city, Airbnb rentals

 ARIZONA

-Tucson voters overwhelmingly rejected a proposal to designate their town as Arizona’s only sanctuary city.
+Voters in the liberal enclave of Tucson rejected a proposal to designate it as Arizona’s only sanctuary city.
 The decision in one of Arizona’s most liberal cities is a relief for the Democrats who control city government.
-They worry the initiative would jeopardize millions of dollars in state and federal funding and put public safety at risk.
+They worried the initiative would jeopardize millions of dollars in state and federal funding and put public safety at risk.
 The initiative was a direct challenge to the state immigration law that drew global attention, protests, boycotts and lawsuits when it was adopted nine years ago.

 NEW JERSEY